 But here’s the thing: Only 3 percent of Americans get an adequate amount of fiber in their diets, much less a high-fiber diet.
 It’s not exactly an easy thing to do—it’d take 7 cups of blueberries or 15 of those little boxes of raisins to get enough fiber.
 And you’d have to eat them every single day.
 No thanks. 🤢

 Fiber supplements, on the other hand, can provide a significant boost to your intake of fiber in a single serving.
-So if you’re looking for a solution for you ulcerative colitis, a fiber supplement may be just the thing to get your system back to normal.
+So if you’re looking for a solution for you ulcerative colitis, a fiber supplement like Bellway may be just the thing to get your system back to normal.
 As with all supplements, confirm with your doctor that it's right for you before incorporating Bellway into your diet.